georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

     OLEIC

 (This was in Bash, on macOS 13.6.
-Zsh doesn't like the comments, so you may have to omit them.
+Zsh doesn't like the comments in the middle of the multi-line pipeline, so you may have to omit them.
-Other operating systems will have different versions of ``/usr/share/dict/words``.)
+Other operating systems will have different versions of ``/usr/share/dict/words`` that may not have all of these obscure words.)

 We can accomplish this with only the simplest features of regular expressions: the `dot metacharacter`_ (``.``),